Cooperative Leadership Certification Program

 - A comprehensive approach to participatory management

-- Shared power in your team for social change
+- Tools for truly sharing power in your team

 - More productive meetings with clear outcomes and much less wasted time

 - Democratic Management Tools to strengthen and align your team

 - Powerful, efficient, and inclusive decision making